Early Childhood Special Interest Group

 Goal/MissionThe purpose of the Early Childhood Special Interest Group is to serve as a forum within SDBP to discuss and address with colleagues, across institutions and locales, important developmental and behavioral issues of young children, from birth to 5 years-11 months.

 - Positive Parenting

-- Presented an SDBP-sponsored webinar on understanding and screening for postpartum mood and anxiety disorders
+- SDBP-sponsored webinar on understanding and screening for postpartum mood and anxiety disorders

-- Conducted a survey of North American providers
+- Conducted a survey of North American NICU follow-up providers

-- Conducted a workshop at the annual meeting of a pediatric association
+- Conducted workshops at annual meetings of other pediatric associations

 The time commitment depends on the particular work group and project.
-Most work groups communicate via on-line exchanges, such as email and Dropbox, and/or hold conference calls once or twice a year.
+Most work groups communicate via on-line exchanges, such as email and Dropbox, and/or hold conference calls.

 The EC-SIG, as a whole, meets at the SDBP annual meeting.
 Work groups typically meet at the SDBP annual meeting, as well.
 Interested SDBP members, as well as new EC-SIG members, are strongly encouraged to attend the EC-SIG related meetings at the SDBP annual meeting.